Mohammed-Amein/task-manager/README.md

 - everything is wrapped up in `<KeyboardAvoidingView>` this help to avoid colliding with the keyboard

+- the modal component is used from https://github.com/react-native-modal/react-native-modal

 6. **Addmodal**
 work the same way as `<EditModal>` but uses `addTask`  from `TaskContext` to perform the add task functionality